mijp1/castep-docs/docs/tutorials/GA/Silicon.md

 ![First image output](all_gens.png)

+Each dot in this graph is a member, showing the spread of enthalpy against their volume per ion.
+The lowest enthalpy member (in this generation generation 6, member 9) is highlighted - this is is currently considered the most stable structure found.

 The `devel_code` block is a bit more complex.
 The fact that pair potentials are used are defined in both the `GA` sub-block and `GEOM` sub-block, again necessary for speed.
 The `CMD` sub-block is there so that geometry optimisations are performed on all members: what happens is `cell` files are generated (initially randomly and in the 1st generation onwards by breeding + mutation), as well as respective `param` files that tell them to geometry optimise, for each member, and then they are run.